-My point in listing these snippets of wisdom from our Founders is to make the case plain that the Left's proscription on the expression of faith, censorship that is antithetical to the very existence of our Constitution and Liberty, will not cease until such expressions have been expelled from all public venues and forums.
+My point in listing these brief pearls of wisdom from our Founders is to make the case plain that the Left's proscription on the expression of faith, censorship that is antithetical to our Constitution and the Liberty it enshrines, will not cease until such expressions have been expelled from all public venues and forums.
 Then, and only then, can the rule of men fully supersede the Rule of Law.

 The Light of the World

 When our children were young, Ann and I would help them comprehend how great God has always been and always will be, the Alpha and Omega, by using metaphors with tangible examples that they could grasp.

 We wanted them to understand that it is only the rare occasion, given the immensity of His universal scope, which affords us a perfectly clear view of God's plan for each of us.
 But we also assured them of the Truth we had learned: that through faith, we always know that He will use our circumstances, however corrupted by our own free will, to guide us to where He wants us to be.

 As our kids were growing older, each demonstrated a substantial interest and aptitude for science.
 Thus, I was captivated when one of my sons directed me to this elucidation of God's infinite domain from Dr. William Blair, an astrophysicist and research professor at Johns Hopkins University.